'FIFA Ultimate Team' loot boxes let you see what's inside now

-EA has pushed an update for FIFA 21 which lets players of its Ultimate Team mode see what’s inside them before they buy.
+EA has pushed an update for FIFA 21 which lets players of its Ultimate Team mode see what’s inside loot boxes before they buy.

 The Ultimate Team Preview Packs let players see what the items within them are before they purchase them.